-An audit finding notice will be issued to the responsible contractor by the PC.
-The non-compliance notice must be issued in writing and a copy filed in the EMPr file.
+Minor and first time compliance findings must be listed at the end of the compliance report.
+However at the next audit if the issues are not resolved, an audit finding notice will be issued to the responsible contractor by the PC.
+The audit finding notice will be issued in writing and a copy filed in the EMPr file.
 The notice must as a minimum include the following: